JGrana01/genailogs/README.md

         verbose - both create the web page and show the results watch - send logs/get results every SLDELAY seconds in a loop press any key to exit
+        update - check for a new version on github and offer to install it.
 ```

 You can add any of the command line options on one line.
 For example: